 Truth is, some people can find themselves addicted after taking painkillers for just a few days, or immune to the prescribed dose where they need more to feel that high.
 It is when physicians refuse to up the dose or are unwilling to prescribe more the danger of searching for street drugs can occur.
 In search of a substitute for painkillers to help them feel good again, some individuals will turn to heroin.
-Others may begin using illicit drugs like fentanyl, which is a class of synthetic drug deemed extremely harmful and even deadly.
+Others may begin using illicit drugs like fentanyl, which is a class of synthetic drugs deemed extremely harmful and even deadly.

 Restricting Prescriptions Worsens the Problem

-It may come as a surprise, but the researchers’ model found that within a time span of ten years, if doctors were restricted from prescribing pain medication for chronic pain, forced to reduce or reschedule prescriptions, or use monitoring programs the number of deaths would actually increase.
+It may come as a surprise, but the researchers’ model found that within a time span of ten years if doctors were restricted from prescribing pain medication for chronic pain, forced to reduce or reschedule prescriptions or use monitoring programs the number of deaths would actually increase.
 Not just by a few hundred or thousand, but by tens of thousands.
 This is due to the increase in deaths caused by heroin and other illicit drugs outnumbering painkiller deaths.

-However, other interventions, including reducing prescriptions for acute and transitional pain, reformulating drugs to reduce misuse, as well as raise opioid disposal program would indeed help prevent more people from dying after five years in a ten-year study span.
+However, other interventions, including reducing prescriptions for acute and transitional pain, reformulating drugs to reduce misuse, as well as raise opioid disposal programs would indeed help prevent more people from dying after five years in a ten-year study span.

 Additional help to curb the epidemic include policies where there would be more addiction rehabilitation facilities available, such as California heroin treatment centers, so the many addicted individuals could seek help rather than to seek illicit drugs.